blakgeek/cordova-plugin-cocoapods-support/README.md

 or have a look at [the example plugin](https://github.com/blakgeek/cordova-plugin-cocoapods-support-example).

 ## Notes
+* The plugin now detects Cordova framework tags with type="podspec" so there shouldn't be anymore conflicts with the native functionality and the plugin.
 * Pod "id" was deprecated in version 1.3.0.
 You should use "name" instead.
 But don't worry "id" will continue to work.
 I made this change to better align with the podspec.
 * Enabling the pods_use_frameworks preference disables the bridged headers property added by